I came out as pansexual, and it changed my life

-Which is how I found myself sat on the edge of my dorm bed, shaking and staring into my laptop’s camera last September.
+Which is how I found myself sat on the edge of my dorm bed, shaking and staring into my laptop’s camera in September 2018.

 “Please don’t tell Dad,” I begged my mum over FaceTime, with tears streaming down my face and onto my keyboard.
 I’d recently moved 3,633 miles away from America to London to fulfil my academic goals, and in a moment of panic, I’d finally told her my deepest, darkest secret: I wasn’t straight.

 That’s what I kept saying, afraid to actually say the word “pansexual”–which is the attraction to individuals, regardless of their sex or gender.
 I hadn’t meant to come out to my mum, but 23 years in the closet and a very persuasive panic attack will do that to you.